menu

 Oglethorpe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oglethorpe is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Oglethorpe who work in office and administrative support (21.34%), food service (12.74%), and management occupations (10.83%).

-Being a small city, Oglethorpe does not have a public transit system used by locals to get to and from work.
+Oglethorpe is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Oglethorpe in 2022 was $18,195, which is low income relative to Georgia and the nation.
 This equates to an annual income of $72,780 for a family of four.
 However, Oglethorpe contains both very wealthy and poor people as well.
 Oglethorpe also has one of the higher rates of people living in poverty in the nation, with 32.58% of its population below the federal poverty line.